ian-fisher-developer/development-tools/README.md

 VSCode recognizes the .devcontainer directory and offers to re-open the project in the container.
 Or, click on `Open a Remote Window` (at the very left of the status bar) and choose `Reopen in Container`.
-Note that, for the first time only, it may take a while for VSCode to create the docker images.
+Note that, for the first time only, it may take quite a while for VSCode to create the docker images.

 When the DevContainer session is ready, try the following steps.